vichargrave/vichargrave.github.io/_posts/2012-12-09-develop-a-packet-sniffer-with-libpcap.md

 pcap_t* handle;
 int linkhdrlen;
+int packets;
 {% endhighlight %}

-There are two global variables we will use in the sniffer, the libpcap descriptor and the link header size.
+There are three global variables used in the sniffer, the libpcap handle, the link header size, and the number of packets captured.
 The `pcap` handle is a `pcap_t` pointer to a structure identifies the packet capture channel and is used in all the libpcap function calls.
-The link header size will be used during packet capture and parsing to skip over the datalink layer header to get to the IP header of each packet.
+The `linkhdrlen` will be used during packet capture and parsing to skip over the datalink layer header to get to the IP header of each packet.
+Similarly the `packets` value will be incremented every time a packet is captured and processed.

 ### Main Function